Singh Saab the Great: Plot

 There he meets a gangster alias a crime lord named Raja Dadta Bhudhev Singh (Prakash Raj).
-He has an excise of Rupees 32,029,000 to pay, and he threatens Saranjeet to open his factories otherwise he will do something to his sister and ruin her marriage.
+He has an excise of Rupees 32,38,13,000 to pay, and he threatens Saranjeet to open his factories otherwise he will do something to his sister and ruin her marriage.
 This enrages Saranjeet, and he then slaps Bhudhev, which led to a threat to ruin Saranjeet's life and will make him squeal.
 Things get messy when Bhudhev kidnaps Saranjeet's sister's father-in-law and makes him to obey his order to mix poison in the ritual of feeding sweets to the daughter-in-law and son, or the whole family will be poisoned.
 He tries but attempts to fail and Saranjeet finds that things are fishy.
 He is called by Bhudhev and finds out that Minnie was poisoned, by the cause of her drink being spiked with poison.

 They rush her to the hospital and Bhudhev has made a deal to exchange the order of his factories' release for Dr. Anand, the neurosurgeon, to perform the surgery for Minnie's survival.
 Saranjeet agrees for Minnie's unstable condition.
 But, it gets too late and Minnie passes away.
 Saranjeet is heartbroken and had found an old letter written by his wife during her last minutes.
 Furious, Saranjeet goes to Bhudev and attacks him.
 He is then dismissed from government service and sentenced for 16 years of imprisonment.

-But, one day he met his old friend, Mohammad Iqbal (Rajit Kapur) who was the jailor official, and recommended bringing change instead of taking revenge.
-Now in present day, he is a dedicated man towards bringing a noble change to the society.
-Singh Saab defeats Bhoodev and his men, who abducted Simar and her son.
-He rescued her from falling off through the bamboos, Thus teaching Bhoodev Singh a lesson and leaves Bhadori for happy life at the end.
+Later on, Saranjeet meets his old friend, Mohammad Iqbal (Rajit Kapur) who was the jailor official, and recommended bringing change instead of taking revenge.
+Now in present day, he is a man dedicated to bringing change in society.
+Singh Saab defeats Bhudev and his men, who abducted Simar and her son.
+He rescued her from falling off through the bamboo, thus teaching Bhudev Singh a lesson and leaves Bhadori to live a happy life.